KishoreR17/kjanswers/README.md

 Created a web application with an option to upload a CSV file of 1 lakh or more records.If the header named as “password”, the value will be encrypted dynamically and saved it in the database.All the instructions given in the scenario is covered sucessfully.
 Database calls are efficiently used.Finally its showing no.of success & fail as the report.

+Attached output screenshot and 1 lack record of cvs file.

 Programing language: html and php
 Database: mysql
 App server: XAMPP